awsdocs/amazon-athena-user-guide/doc_source/views.md

 + You cannot use views created in Athena with external Hive metastores or UDFs\.
 For information about working with views created externally in Hive, see [Working with Hive views](hive-views.md)\.
 + You cannot use views with geospatial functions\.
 + You cannot use views to manage access control on data in Amazon S3\.
 To query a view, you need permissions to access the data stored in Amazon S3\.
 For more information, see [Access to Amazon S3](s3-permissions.md)\.
-+ You cannot use views with cross\-account data catalogs\.
++ While querying views across accounts is supported in both Athena engine version 2 and Athena engine version 3, you cannot create a view that includes a cross\-account AWS Glue Data Catalog\.
 For information about cross\-account data catalog access, see [Cross\-account access to AWS Glue data catalogs](security-iam-cross-account-glue-catalog-access.md)\.

 ## Working with views in the console<a name="views-console"></a>